 p.s.
 Can you make it with Gluten-Free flour?
 Click here.

 These are the only chocolate chip cookies I make because they use less butter, less sugar, have more fiber and heart-healthy fats, and they are delicious!
 Most recipes call for a 1/2 cup of butter but mine… 3 tablespoons!
-Most recipes use all-purpose flour but mine… have whole wheat pastry flour.
+Most recipes use all-purpose flour but mine… include whole wheat pastry flour.
 And guess what else?
 Olive oil!
 You don’t have to give up chocolate chip cookies when you can make them this much healthier.
 I’m using extra light olive oil in most of my baking these days.
 These cookies have lots of toasted nuts for extra protein and the darkest chocolate chips I can find.
-Sometimes, I chop up some high quality dark chocolate, like Scharffen Berger, and make that my chocolate chips.

 Any time I can cook dinner all in one pan – in 30 minutes – it’s a good day.
 And it leaves me more time to make dessert!
 This is one of my go-to healthy meals because it’s quick and uses just a few ingredients.
 Nutritionally, it’s a superstar with all these colored peppers.
 Brightly colored vegetables each have their own set of antioxidants.
 For instance, a red pepper has more vitamin C than an orange.
 Yellow and orange peppers support lung and eye health while green ones fight asthma.
 But all peppers help protect against many degenerative diseases so I try to include all the colors in my cooking.